sankarvj/kubekadal/README.md

 # Kubekadal

 Talk to your infra using the Kubernetes [client-go](https://godoc.org/k8s.io/client-go/kubernetes) library.
-Inspired by kelsey hightower kube conference. [youtube link](https://youtu.be/6BYq6hNhceI?list=PL5IOR_b5llySpyG_2CE7dojO0ZVc2f5Ix&t=816)<br/>
+Inspired by kelsey hightower kube conference.
+[Youtube Link](https://youtu.be/6BYq6hNhceI?list=PL5IOR_b5llySpyG_2CE7dojO0ZVc2f5Ix&t=816)<br/>

 # About Kubekadal
 Kubekadal is a simple golang app for making the API call to Kubernetes cluster to make changes such as routing the traffic and getting the cluster information.
 This app receives a request from the dialogflow webhooks.
 It parses the request parameters to understands the action.
-If it finds the action and intents, it will make an API call to the Kubernetes cluster make those changes.
+If it finds the action and intents, it will make an API call to the Kubernetes cluster to make those changes. <br/>
 **For demo purpose only since voice commands are high volatile, don't use this in your prod/staging cluster setup.

 ### Before you begin